 What is malassezia folliculitis?

-What does malassezia folliculitis look like?
+How does malassezia folliculitis present?

 Treatment of malassezia folliculitis

 It is important to address any predisposing factors at the outset, as malassezia folliculitis has a tendency to recur.

 Topical agents (eg, selenium sulfide shampoo, econazole solution) may also be used but should be reserved for those unable to tolerate oral treatment [9,10].